suneethabpl/Zenobesite/README.md

 # Playwright
-create Page Object Model framework in Playwright
+create Page Object Model framework in Playwright.
-This is done on a Node project with JavaScript
+This is done on a Node project with JavaScript.

 ### Tools & Technologies
 * Node JS